xataio/mdx-docs/code_of_conduct.md

 ### 3. Temporary ban

-**Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.
+**Community impact**: A serious violation of community standards, including sustained inappropriate behavior.

 **Consequence**: A temporary ban from any sort of interaction or public